 As much as we try to build our kids up with compliments and praise, to them we’re not the most reliable source of information.
 It’s hard to count how many timed we hear, “You have to say that because you’re my mom.”
 Like, just because we gave them life means we’re completely incapable of being impartial.
 The funny thing is, grandparents are pretty biased too!
 Yet our kids believe it when they say, “Everything will be fine,” or “You’re perfect just the way you are.”

 Maybe it’s all those years of wisdom.
 Perhaps it’s because they mastered the art of parenting when we were little.
 Maybe it’s just because that have such a soothing voice.
 Whatever the reason, it seems like grandparents know exactly what to say to make our children feel better about themselves and how to say it so that they believe it.
+Raising our kids near their grandparents will help us tremendously.

 Grandparents can stand in for a parent who isn’t present